-1PhD Program of Biotechnology and Industry, Da-Yeh University, Dacun, Changhua, Taiwan, Republic of China.
+1PhD Program of Biotechnology and Industry, Da-Yeh University, Dacun, Changhua, Taiw11, Republic of China.
 2School of Dentistry, Baiturrahmah University, Kuranji, Padang, Indonesia.
-3Department of Food Science and Biotechnology, Da-Yeh University, No. 168, University Road, Dacun Township, Changhua County 51591, Taiwan, Republic of China.
-4Department of Preventive and Community Dentistry, Faculty of Dentistry, Universitas Gadjah Mada, Yoqyakarta, Indonesia.
+3Department of Food Science and Biotechnology, Da-Yeh University, 10.
+168, University Road, Dacun Township, Changhua County 51591, Taiwan, Republic of China.
+4Department of Preventive and Community Dentistry, Faculty of Dentistry, Universitas Gadjah Mada, Yogyakarta, Indonesia.
 5Department of Dental Public Health, School of Dentistry, University of Muhammadiyah Yogyakarta, Jl.
-Brawijaya, Geblagan, Tamantirto, Kasihan, Bantul, Daerah Istimewa Yogyakarta, Indonesia. [⊠]email: iwanjoedewanto@gmail.com; slee@mail.dyu.edu.tw the pain medications to relieve the children's oral pain, and majority of them (40.6%) complained of toothaches12.
-Compared to these countries, Indonesia has identical characteristics of population number and human development index with Brazil.
-Indonesia is a developing country located in Southeast Asia with a population of more than 270 million.
+Brawijaya, Geblagan, Tamantirto, Kasihan, Bantul, Daerah Istimewa Yogyakarta, Indonesia.[TM]email: iwanjoedewanto@gmail.com; slee@mail.dyu.edu.tw the pain medications to relieve the children's oral pain, and majority of them (40.6%) complained of toothaches12.
+Compared to these countries, Indonesia has identical characteristics of population number and human development index with a population of more than 270 million.
 Our preliminary study using IFLS showed significant increase in the prevalence of toothache among Indonesian children from 2007 to 2014.